Identifying the need for evidence, determining the evidence synthesis type, and establishing a Review Team

 - The question is poorly defined or too complex (but see section 2.4)

 - The question is too simple (e.g. has species x been recorded in region y)

 - The question does not attract stakeholder (including scientific) interest (i.e. the rigour is not necessary)

 - The question is not judged sufficiently important to be cost-effective to answer

 - Very little good quality evidence exists but systematic confirmation of a knowledge gap will not be valued.

-- A similar Systematic Review or Systematic Map has recently been completed (but see updating Section 1)
+- A similar Systematic Review or Systematic Map has recently been completed (but see updating Section 1 and section 4.5)